leo-bauer/personal_website2/index.md

 You can find my CV [here](/pdfs/cv_bauer.pdf){:target="_blank"}{:rel="noopener noreferrer"}.

-## Works in Progress
+## Peer-Reviewed Publications

 1. "Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach."
 2023.
 With Christian Czymara.
-Accepted for publication at German Politics.
+Accepted for publication at *German Politics*.

 ## Works in Progress

-1. “Discursive Shifts in the German Right-Wing Newspaper Junge Freiheit 1997-2019: A Computational Approach.”
+1. "Can Mediation Prevent Civil War in Self-Determination Disputes?"
 2023.
-With Christian Czymara.
-Revise and resubmit.
+With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
+Working paper.

-2. “Can Mediation Prevent Civil War in Self-Determination Disputes?”
+2. "Rebel Group Origins and Civilian Victimization."
 2023.
-With David E. Cunningham, Megan Lloyd and Sloan Lansdale.
+With Jessica Maves Braithwaite and Kathleen Gallagher Cunningham.
 Working paper.

-3. “Rebel Actors and Legitimacy Building.”
+3. "Rebel Actors and Legitimacy Building."
 2022.
 With Kathleen Gallagher Cunningham and Margaret McWeeney.
 Under review.

 ## Recent Projects